What Is The Co-Insurance and Underinsurance Trap?

 return settlement_payout, uncovered_penalty

-Section 4: Underinsurance Impact Matrix
+How Does Underinsurance Impact Matrix Work?

 Sum InsuredActual Gross ProfitCoverage LevelInsurer Net PayoutUncovered Financial Loss